Quantum thermodynamics of boundary time-crystals: Thermodynamic description of the BTC

 The internal energy of the system, $U(t)=\langle H\rangle$, obeys the relation

 Since the interaction in Eq.~\eqref{H_int} is time-dependent, there is also a (work-)power input \cite{DeChiaraNJP2018}, given by

-The last expression is a first law of thermodynamics and we consider work to be positive when performed on the system.
+The last expression is the first law of thermodynamics and we consider work to be positive when performed on the system.

 To explore the behavior of these quantities in the thermodynamic limit, we introduce the internal energy per particle, $u(t)=U(t)/N$.
 The latter converges to a stationary value for any finite $N$ \cite{iemini2018}.
 In the large-time limit, the first law thus reads $\dot{w}=-\dot{q}$, where $w=W/N$ and $q=Q/N$.
-In Fig.~\ref{Fig1}(a), we show the stationary value of $\dot{w}$ as a function of the transverse field $\Omega$.
+In Fig.~\ref{Fig1}(a), we show the stationary value of $\dot{w}$ [see also Fig.~\ref{Fig1}(b)] as a function of the transverse field $\Omega$.
 Such quantity develops a cusp for increasing values of $N$.
-In the thermodynamic limit and in the time-crystal phase, $\dot{w}(t)$ features instead persistent oscillations [cf.~Fig.~\ref{Fig1}(b)].
+In the thermodynamic limit and in the time-crystal phase, $\dot{w}(t)$ features instead persistent oscillations [cf.~Fig.~\ref{Fig1}(c)].
 As such, rather than considering its instantaneous behavior, we consider its time-integrated average,

 which essentially provides, in the large-time limit, the average power absorbed over a single period of the oscillations.
-This quantity converges to the instantaneous $\dot{w}(t)$, for $t\gg1$, in the stationary regime.
+This quantity converges to the instantaneous $\dot{w}(t)$, for $t\to \infty$, in the stationary regime.
 We also have that $\lim_{t\to\infty}\overline{\dot{w}}(t)=-\lim_{t\to\infty}\overline{\dot{q}}(t)$, since $\lim_{t\to\infty}\overline{\dot{u}}(t)=0$, given that $u(t)$ is an oscillatory (bounded) function.
+Looking at Eq.~\eqref{eq:heat} and considering that $\langle V_{\mu}V_{\nu}\rangle/N^2\to m_\mu m_\nu$ (see \ref{App1}), we further see that, in the thermodynamic limit, heat currents and power per spin are solely determined (at leading order) by the mean-field behavior and do not depend on the temperature.
 As shown in Fig.~\ref{Fig1}(a), in the thermodynamic limit, the quantity $\overline{\dot{w}}$ shows a nonanaliticity at the nonequilibrium time-crystal phase transition, where the absorbed power attains its maximal value.
-Looking at Eq.~\eqref{eq:heat} and considering that $\langle V_{\mu}V_{\nu}\rangle/N^2\to m_\mu m_\nu$ \cite{SM}, we see that, in the thermodynamic limit, heat currents and power per spin are solely determined (at leading order) by the mean-field behavior and do not depend on the temperature.
+The latter statement follows from the fact that $\dot{q}=-\omega\Gamma (m_x^2+m_y^2)$, for $N\to\infty$, that $m_x^2+m_y^2\le 1/2$ due to the conservation law, and that $m_z$ approaches zero at the critical point \cite{iemini2018,CarolloPRA2022}.